 Box 1.1The Decision-Making Structure of the IMF

-The International Monetary and Financial Committee (IMFC), currently composed of 24 IMF governors, ministers, and others of comparable rank (reflecting the composition of the Executive Board and representing all IMF members), usually meets twice a year.
+An International Monetary and Financial Committee (IMFC), currently composed of 24 IMF Governors, ministers, or others of comparable rank (reflecting the composition of the Executive Board and representing all IMF members), usually meets twice a year.
 The IMFC advises and reports to the Board of Governors on the management and functioning of the international monetary system, proposals by the Executive Board to amend the Articles of Agreement, and any sudden disturbances that might threaten the international financial system.
-The Development Committee, which is currently composed of 25 World Bank governors, ministers, and others of comparable rank (reflecting the composition of the World Bank Executive Board and representing all IMF members), has a similar composition, surveys the development process, reports to the Board of Governors of the World Bank and the IMF, and makes suggestions on all aspects of the broad question of the transfer of resources to developing economies.
+The Development Committee, which is currently composed of 25 World Bank Governors, Ministers, or others of comparable rank (reflecting the composition of the World Bank Executive Board and representing all IMF members), has a similar composition, surveys the development process, reports to the Board of Governors of the World Bank and the IMF, and makes suggestions on all aspects of the broad question of the transfer of resources to developing economies.

 Members Date of Entry to the IMF: www.imf.org/external/np/sec/memdir/memdate.htm

 “To Help Countries Face Crisis IMF Revamps its Lending”IMF Survey MagazineMarch242009: www.imf.org/external/pubs/ft/survey/so/2009/new032409a.htm